 The focus of governmental funds is narrower than government-wide financial statements, and it is therefore useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By comparing and contrasting, readers may better understand the long-term impact of the CRA's near-term financing decisions.
-The "Balance Sheet - Governmental Funds" and "Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds" are reconciled as shown on the "Reconciliation of the Balance Sheet of Governmental Funds to the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities" to facilitate the comparison between the governmental funds and governmental activities.
+The "Balance Sheet - Governmental Funds" and "Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds" are reconciled as shown on the "Reconciliation of the Balance Sheet of Governmental Funds to the Statement of Net Position" and the "Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities" to facilitate the comparison between the governmental funds and governmental activities.

-The CRA adopts an annual appropriated budget for its Special Revenue Fund and the Capital Project Fund.
+The CRA adopts an annual appropriated budget for its Special Revenue Fund and Capital Project Fund.
 Budgetary comparison schedules, provided for the Special Revenue Fund and the Capital Project Fund, demonstrate compliance with the budget and provides an analysis of significant budgetary variances (both original budget versus the final amended budget).